RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Getting started

+Bear in mind that in this project source code = directly executable code in your browser.
-Since this web app does not require any back-end web server, just download the entire repo on (unzipping the .zip file) locally and run index.html on a JavaScript capable browser.
+**install:**  by downloading the entire repo on (unzipping the .zip file) locally and run index.html on a JavaScript capable browser.
-Run w/o install: [github.io](https://retroapplejs.github.io)
+**w/o install:**: run the last GitHub build here ==> [github.io](https://retroapplejs.github.io)

 1) Inside the assembler, tap the **'generate'** button
 2) Tap the **'to emulator'** button